KNLawrence01/Popoolation_Mtb/README.md

 # Pooled evolve & re-sequence analysis
 We conducted an evolve and re-sequence (ER) experiment with Gardnerella vaginalis.
 We passaged G. vaginalis strains with a selective pressure to grow as a biofilm.
 Next, we conducted whole-genome sequencing of pooled populations at intermediate passages over the course of the experiment.
 These scripts determine the genetic changes in bacterial populations over the course of passaging and annotate variants of interest.
+We used reference genome ATCC14018, here GV_14018.fasta and GV_14018.bed.

 **poolER.py**